sassanh/headless-kivy/README.md

 1. Run the Kivy app as you normally would.

-Checkout [demo.py](./src/demo/demo.py) to see a sample implementation.
+Checkout [the menu demo](https://github.com/sassanh/headless-menu-pi) to see a sample implementation.

 ## Parameters